-The Food Standards Agency (FSA) has produced a decision tool, which can assist you in deciding whether the product is PPDS.
+Food Standards Scotland (FSS) has produced a set of questions to assist you in deciding whether your product is PPDS.
+Please see 'How is my business affected?' on the FSS website.

-For further guidance on PPDS and practical advice on the requirements, please see the FSA guidance on allergen labelling changes for PPDS food.
+For further guidance on PPDS and practical advice on the requirements, please see the FSS's 'Guidance on labelling of food sold prepacked for direct sale'.